Obamacare, Handbooks, Benefits And More: Your End Of Year Career Checklist

-Here are six things you should be checking up on to make sure your 2015 is the best year at work ever:1.
-Obamacare/Affordable Care Act: Yes, I know it's Affordable Care Act or ACA and not officially called Obamacare, but most people still know it as Obamacare.
+- Obamacare/Affordable Care Act: Yes, I know it's Affordable Care Act or ACA and not officially called Obamacare, but most people still know it as Obamacare.
 What you need to know, especially if you're on COBRA, is that now is the open enrollment period, which ends February 15.
 If you've lost coverage at work, then you can qualify for coverage under the Affordable Care Act.
-If you needed coverage effective January 1, you may have missed your deadline, although a number of states opted to extend it Monday--so it's worth checking if yours is one of them.
+If you needed coverage effective January 1, you've already missed your deadline, but you can still get coverage starting January 15.
 If you are looking to switch ACA plans, enroll for the first time or switch from COBRA, you have until February 15 to enroll.

 If you need legal advice, it's best to talk to an employment lawyer in your state, but if you have general legal issues you want me to discuss publicly here, whether about discrimination, working conditions, employment contracts, medical leave, or other employment law issues, you can ask me at AOL Jobs.